How Pre Engagement Counseling Can Lead To A Successful Marriage

 Expectations of your marriage can vary.
 The small things are good to talk about.
 For example:

-- Who will have the burden of the chores?
+- Who will have the burden of which chores?
 Some couples like to split the burden equally or assign different chores.
 One person may have a lighter workload and take the burden, or both are expected to help out.
 By figuring out the chores, the two of you can be able to get them done much faster.

 - Who will buy the groceries?
 This will often depend on who is the smarter shopper.
 For example, a spender will go to the grocery for one item and then leave with ten.
 The partner will then be upset that they spent so much, and a fight will ensue.